Rome bid for the 2020 Summer Olympics: Previous bids

 Rome first bid for the 1908 Summer Olympics and was ultimately awarded the games.
 However the eruption of Mount Vesuvius in 1906 forced Italy to return the hosting rights to the IOC.
 The IOC transferred the 1908 Games to London.
 Rome later bid for the 1924 Summer Olympics but lost to Paris.
 They then bid for the 1936 Games but lost to Berlin.
 They bid for the 1944 Summer Olympics which were awarded to London, then cancelled due to World War II.
 Rome successfully bid for the 1960 Summer Olympics.

 The city had previously bid for the 2004 Summer Olympics, where it was shortlisted as a candidate city but lost to Athens in the final round of voting.

 Previous bids from other Italian cities

 Milan bid for the 1908 Summer Olympics but was defeated by London and also for 2000 Summer Olympics but then withdrew eventually.

 Italy has made multiple bids for the Winter Olympics.
 Cortina d'Ampezzo successfully bid for the 1944 Winter Olympics but these games were cancelled due to World War II.
 Cortina d'Ampezzo bid for the 1952 Winter Olympics but lost to Oslo.
 They successfully bid to host the 1956 Winter Olympics.
 They later bid for the 1988 and 1992 Winter Games but lost to Calgary and Albertville respectively.
 Aosta bid for the 1998 Winter Olympics but lost to Nagano.
 Tarvisio bid for the 2002 Winter Olympics but failed to become a candidate city.
 These games were ultimately awarded to Salt Lake City.
 Turin successfully bid to host the 2006 Winter Olympics.
+Cortina d'Ampezzo and Milan were successful in their joint bid for hosting the 2026 Winter Olympics.